 The country of South Africa will be your classroom during this exciting travel course program.
 The course is going to study human development, gender issues, and the effects of apartheid from a developmental and psychological perspective.
 You will learn about contemporary issues in South Africa through a combination of lectures and carefully designed visits to sites such as orphanages, group homes for adolescents, and nursing homes.

 This course is open to ALL majors as long as students meet the prerequisite requirement!
+This program involves service learning with disadvantaged populations, classroom work, and an interest in studying human development in another culture.

 This program has developed through a unique partnership between the University of Wisconsin-Green Bay and Nelson Mandela University in Port Elizabeth.
 There will also be time factored in for tours of this beautiful country, including game preserves, beaches, and national parks.